danog/MadelineProto/docs/TD_docs/methods/sendChatScreenshotTakenNotification.md

 ---
 title: sendChatScreenshotTakenNotification
 description: Sends notification about screenshot taken in a chat.
-Works only in secret chats
+Works only in private and secret chats
 ---
 ## Method: sendChatScreenshotTakenNotification
 [Back to methods index](index.md)